trust-mfn-berlin/animals-as-objects/vault/material.infusoria.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/PKMUJdn09OU?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_This video introduces infusoria through the massive collection of Ehrenberg’s fascinating illustrations held in the Museum fur Naturkunde Berlin.
+_This video introduces infusoria through the massive collection of Ehrenberg’s fascinating illustrations held in the Museum für Naturkunde Berlin.
 It is part of the interesting series called “Journey to the microcosmos” available online for free here: https://www.youtube.com/c/microcosmos_

 [^1]: See Churchill, Frederick B. "The guts of the matter.
 Infusoria from Ehrenberg to Bütschli: 1838–1876." _Journal of the History of Biology_ 22, no. 2 (1989): 189-213. https://doi.org/10.1007/BF00139512.